 Why Do Dogs Snore?

 Does your dog sleep in bed with you?
-If so you’ve probably caught them snoring once or twice.
-Laika doesn’t snore often, but she does have a habit of howling in her sleep which is why she sleeps on the couch. (that’s a post for another day…)
+If so you’ve probably caught them snoring at least once or twice.
+Laika doesn’t snore often, but she does have a habit of howling in her sleep which is why she sleeps on the couch (that’s a post for another day…).

 Why Do Dogs Snore?